 - Follow simple directions accompanied by gestures

-- Say as many as eight to 10 words
+- Say as many as 10 words

 By the end of 24 months